wp-plugins/custom-content-shortcode/readme.txt

 = 0.3.5 =

-* Added *series* parameter to order posts by series
+* Added *series* parameter to order posts by a series of custom field values

 = 0.3.4 =